michaelgena/nuxeo-google-publisher/README.md

-# nuxeo-google-calendar-publisher
+# nuxeo-google-publisher
-This plugin enables you to publish on Google Calendar through a nuxeo automation operation.
+This plugin enables you to publish on Google Calendar / Task through a nuxeo automation operation.

 ## Build